basbaccarne/AirMaze/README.md

 - Power supply
 - Casing

 The Arduino detects the distance and maps this to a PWM signal that drives the motor and a pulsating LED strip.
 The closer something is, the harder the fan blows and the faster the led moves.
+**Connections**
 - Connect the **power**
   - 7V Vcc (Terminal connector) to Vin (Arduino) & 12V in (LN298N)
   - GND (Terminal connector) to GND (Arduino) & GND (LN298N)